LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 If you want to load the implementation for the _Arithmetic Operator_ node later via the database, you need to run the commands below.

 Navigate to the [./resources/scripts/](./resources/scripts/) directory.
-Now you have two semantically equivalent options:
+Now you have three semantically equivalent options:

 #### Use Python